 When it comes to romantic relationships, communication is the "big C word" that everyone talks about but few seem to be able to master.
 Whether it's personality, familial, or gender differences, there always seems to be something standing in the way of perfect communication.

 But hey, a relationship with perfect communication would be boring, right?
 Whatever your mastery of this skill may be, there is always more to know and improvements to make.

 One of the most significant factors in communication differences is gender.
 Men and women naturally think differently, and while this can be examined from many perspectives, one that has recently caught my eye is the "waffle vs. spaghetti" analogy.

-As far as I can tell, this analogy originally started with this book Men Are Like Waffles--Women Are Like Spaghetti: Understanding and Delighting in Your Differences by Bill and Pam Farrel, so much of the credit for this article must be given to them.
+As far as I can tell, this analogy originally started with the book Men Are Like Waffles—Women Are Like Spaghetti: Understanding and Delighting in Your Differences, by Bill and Pam Farrel, so much of the credit for this article must be given to them.
 I will, however, add my own speculations later.
 Now let's be clear, I haven't actually read this book, but I have previewed it and I think I have a pretty good idea of what it's saying, and it's good enough for me to recommend to other readers.

 The primary way this difference is manifest is in how connected our thoughts are.
 Basically, men compartmentalize and women interconnect everything.

 If you look at a waffle it's all boxes (especially the square waffles) and each box is separate.
 This is the typical man's mind—everything separate and in its own special place.
 When he's fishing, he thinks about fishing, when he's at home, he thinks about home duties, and when he's at work, he thinks about work.
 There is little crossover.